AtulHost

 How to reset MySQL root password?

-If you are using Linux and ever lose your MySQL root password or never set a root password and now unable to access it, so don’t worry, there is an easy way to reset MySQL root password.
-On all the modern Linux distribution you can recover the MySQL root password in just a few easy steps.
+If you are using Linux and ever lose your MySQL root password or never set a root password and are now unable to access it, so don’t worry, there is an easy way to reset the MySQL root password.
+On all the modern Linux distributions you can recover the MySQL root password in just a few easy steps.

 How to Reset MySQL Root Password